sdesyllas/github-explorer/README.md

 * nBuilder
 *gulp

+To use:
-To use:- restore nuget packages, install bower packages, install npm packages for gulp and run gulpfile to minify css/js.
+restore nuget packages, install bower packages, install npm packages for gulp and run gulpfile to minify css/js.